bodrick/awesome/TOPICS.md

 ## free

-*   [usememos/memos](https://github.com/usememos/memos) - An open-source, self-hosted memo hub with knowledge management and social networking.
+*   [usememos/memos](https://github.com/usememos/memos) - A lightweight, self-hosted memo hub.
+Open Source and Free forever.
 *   [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
 Built with a focus for manga and the goal of being a full solution for all your reading needs.
 Setup your own server and share your reading collection with your friends and family.
 *   [FortuneN/FineCodeCoverage](https://github.com/FortuneN/FineCodeCoverage) - Visualize unit test code coverage easily for free in Visual Studio Community Edition (and other editions too)
 *   [cascadium/wsl-windows-toolbar-launcher](https://github.com/cascadium/wsl-windows-toolbar-launcher) - Adds linux GUI application menu to a windows toolbar